Devils' all-time leading scorer Patrik Elias retires

 NEWARK, N.J.
 (AP) -- Patrik Elias, the New Jersey Devils' all-time leading scorer, is retiring after a career that spanned almost two decades and included two Stanley Cup titles.

 The 40-year-old native of the Czech Republic announced his retirement in a statement Friday.
-He has not played this season.
+A free agent after last season, he had knee surgery in May and did not sign a contract this season.

 Elias played all of his 18 NHL seasons with the Devils, becoming the team's franchise leader in goals (408), assists (617) and points (1,025).
 He ranks third in games played with 1,240, behind Ken Daneyko (1,283) and Martin Brodeur (1,259).
 He also is the Devils' single-season leader in points, scoring 96 in 2000-01, when he was named to the NHL's First All-Star Team at left wing.